 Nurture your parts and your whole being.
 You will leave feeling relaxed and energized, confident in your ability to integrate LifeForce Yoga® skills and IFS and with new tools for self-care.
 This weekend is open to the general public, yoga teachers and mental health professionals.
 All bodies and abilities welcome!

-Richard Schwartz, PhD, developer of the Internal Family Systems model, and Amy Weintraub, creator of LifeForce Yoga, are both innovators.
+Richard Schwartz, PhD, developer of the Internal Family Systems model, and Amy Weintraub, creator of LifeForce Yoga®, are both innovators.
 Dr. Schwartz developed a new model of psychotherapy from curiosity when his most challenging clients did not improve.
-Amy Weintraub developed a school of yoga, focused on attending to the emotional body after healing her own depression.
+Amy Weintraub developed a school of yoga, focused on attending to the emotional body after she experienced the transformational effect of yoga in her own life, when she began a daily practice in 1989.
 Liz Brenner and Laura Orth have developed protocols and practices to integrate these models for optimal healing of individual and collective wounds.

 We will learn practices that that will help:

 - Unblend parts

 - Care for parts that are not yet unburdened

 - Safely tend to exiles who are not yet unburdened

 Please let us know if, in addition to attending to enhancing your life through personal growth, you are also intending to enhance your work as a yoga teacher, mental health or other professional.